openstack/openstack-ansible/doc/source/admin/maintenance-tasks/galera.rst

    Please also have a look at `upstream starting a cluster page <https://galeracluster.com/documentation-webpages/startingcluster.html>`_

-   This can also be done with the help of ansible using the shell
+   This can also be done with the help of Ansible using the shell
    module:

    .. code-block:: shell-session